-Autodetect is a feature that permits to assign an .exe file to a certain profile and apply the config while the application is in focus.
+Autodetect is a feature that permits you to assign an .exe file to a certain profile and apply the config while the application is in focus.
 You can choose several .exe files for a profile, but you can’t choose one .exe file for two profiles.
-Autodetect is a part of a Basic license, and is available during the 14-day trial period.
+Autodetect is a part of a Basic license, and is available during the 7-day trial period.

 To add the .exe files, you need to follow these steps:

 - Pick the profile you want to enable Autodetect for

 Click on the Associated apps link in the upper right corner.
 Or you can open the contextual menu of the game profile, and pick Edit.
 The following window opens:

 Click on Add .exe file and browse for one.
 To add it to the list, click on the needed application.
 Repeat this step if you want to add more apps.
 Alternatively, click on Add active process if the needed application is currently running, and check the needed application(s).

 Once you’ve added all the needed .exe files and processes, press Save to keep the changes.
 You can edit this list anytime, you just need to repeat the steps starting from the second one.

 Note, that some games may have multiple .exe files in the folder, and it may confuse you what file to add to the list.
 We recommend adding all of the .exe files, just to make sure you add the right one.

 Another way to find the needed application file is: